 Residential Boulevard Program

-Over the past two years, the Town of Whitecourt has been working in selected areas to transition residential boulevards from gravelled pads to turf grass.
+Over the past several years, the Town of Whitecourt has been working in selected areas to transition residential boulevards from graveled pads to turf grass.
 While the Town’s Land Use Bylaw has always required that the area between an owner’s property line and back of walk/curb be grassed, over the years, some property owners have expanded their parking area by the placement of gravel adjacent to their driveway.
 These pads have been used mainly for the storage of recreational vehicles and additional parking for their passenger vehicles.

 Why is the Town enforcing this issue?